norc-labs/wearsense/README.md

 ## Build

-These instructions are for building and testing using the command line.
+These instructions are for building and testing using the command line, on OS X.  They should work with any Unix-based system; they might work with Cygwin on Windows, but I haven't tried that.

 More details regarding command line usage can also be found online, and you can always run `$ adb help`, `$ android -h`, etc.

 To set up your environment, see the file `android-setup`.